ubco-cmps/data301_course/notes/week09/videos.md

 The videos are collapsible so once you're done with one, you can move to the next one.
 In the sidebar on the right, you can use the checklists to keep track of what's done.

+## Required Videos

+### Communicating analyses with Data Visualizations

+A great video from Dr. Moosvi that presents all the type of charts that can be done to visualize data.

 ```{dropdown} Communicating analyses with Data Visualizations:
     :container: + shadow
     :title: bg-info text-white font-weight-bold